Is a Cohabitation Agreement Right for Me?

 Financial Considerations Covered by Cohabitation Agreements

-The primary reason for signing a cohabitation agreement for many romantic partners is to have financial protection.
-By formalizing an agreement, they can clearly define how bills will be paid, whether one person is paying or dividing it between the partners.
-This agreement can be used for all the couple’s bills, such as a mortgage, vehicle payments, credit card debt, taxes, and insurance.
-It can also be used to agree on how daily bills are handled, such as utility bills, groceries, and home maintenance.
-Having an agreement in writing can reduce the risk of conflict or legal issues later.
+For many romantic partners, a cohabitation agreement provides financial protection.
+The partners can clearly define how to pay bills, whether one person is paying or dividing them between the partners.
+This agreement can address shared expenses, such as a mortgage, vehicle payments, credit card debt, taxes, and insurance.
+It can also address daily bills, such as utility bills, groceries, and home maintenance.
+Having an agreement in writing can reduce the risk of conflict later on.

-Individuals come to the relationship with their own financial assets like bank accounts, investments, and retirement.
-These accounts can be addressed in the cohabitation agreement to ensure each party keeps the assets with which they came into the relationship.
-It can provide a framework for keeping individual bank accounts separate.
+Individuals come to the relationship with their own financial assets and debts.
+The cohabitation agreement ensures each party keeps the assets with which they came into the relationship.
 It also ensures that assets acquired before or during the relationship remain with the rightful owner.
-The couple can stipulate that certain debts remain the responsibility of the individual who incurred them.
+The couple can stipulate that certain debts remain the responsibility of one individual.
 In addition, they may agree that one party provides ongoing financial support to the other in the event of a breakup.

 Having an agreement in place in advance protects the couple and the children.
-There is greater stability for the children as the couple separates because there is a clear framework for caregiving and financial support.
+There is greater stability for the children because there is a clear framework for caregiving and financial support.
 It reduces uncertainty and stress for children during transitions or disputes.
-One thing to note.
-While couples have broad freedom to create an agreement with terms that work for them, they must abide by the applicable state law.
-In addition, the court will retain the final say on matters pertaining to the children’s best interest.

 Typically, each individual in the relationship should seek their own legal representation.
-There is the potential for a conflict of interest to have both individuals represented by a single attorney.
-The lawyer’s job is to protect the best interest of their client.
-This can conflict, as the couple’s best interests could be conflicting with each other.
-Having independent attorneys ensures each couple is fairly represented.
-Independent legal advice helps verify that the agreement is balanced and legally binding.
-Having separate attorneys can prevent claims of coercion or unfairness if the agreement is ever contested.
-Once drafted, the couple will sign their agreement to ensure legal enforceability.
-Relationships evolve, so periodic updates to the agreement may be necessary to reflect changes in circumstances.
+There is the potential for a conflict of interest if a single attorney represents both individuals.
+The lawyer’s job is to protect the best interests of their client.
+This can conflict, as the couple’s best interests could conflict with each other.
+Having independent attorneys ensures each partner is fairly represented.
+Independent legal advice helps verify a balanced and legally binding agreement.

 Lewis speaks about her time as a judge.
 Her experience allowed her to see firsthand the potentially expensive and devastating consequences of couples attempting to draft their own cohabitation agreement.
 “In community property, there’s some language that can really cause you to have real issues.
 When I was on the bench, I saw couples who had made major mistakes in many areas.
 There’s not necessarily magic language, but there’s some real ‘gotcha terms.'”

-Search the Super Lawyers directory today to find a trusted family law attorney who can help you draft an agreement that meets your needs.
+Creating an agreement that safeguards your interests and financial obligations requires legal advice.
+Speak with a knowledgeable family law attorney.
+Search the Super Lawyers directory today to find a trusted family law attorney who can help you come up with an agreement that meets your needs.

 Was this helpful?